Environment | In harmony with nature

 Bridgestone Environmental Education Classroom and Habitat (United States)

 To help inspire the next generation’s interest in the natural environment, Bridgestone Americas established the Bridgestone Environmental Education Classroom and Habitat (BEECH) at the Warren County facility in Tennessee.
 Students in pre-kindergarten through fifth grade learn about wildlife habitats, water conservation and how to care for the environment.
-Since it was founded in 2008, over 33,000 students have visited the BEECH and the program has expanded to four counties in Tennessee and to include programs for homeschooled children and continues to grow each year.
+Since it was founded in 2008, over 34,000 students have visited BEECH with over 104,000 hours of learning, and the program has expanded to four counties in Tennessee and to include programs for homeschooled children.
+The program continues to grow each year.
 BEECH is a fully integrated part of the Warren County school curriculum.

-The Bari Plant (Italy) involved more than 200 employees in the event “Christmas & Solidarity”, celebrated the World Water Day and World Environmental Day by raising awareness of employees and distributing gadgets.
+The Bari Plant (Italy) involved more than 200 employees in an event titled “Christmas & Solidarity”, celebrating World Water Day and World Environmental Day by raising employee awareness and distributing gadgets.

-The Burgos Plant (Spain) is actively given its contribution to local community with several projects: opening the doors to students with “Schoolaryards- Learning Spaces” project and organizing the yearly event “Christmas at Plant” to promote sustainability with contest for young students.
-In 2021, Burgos Plant won Sustainability Week Award for the innovative idea of the sustainable mobility app pilot, which was developed to help reducing the carbon footprint of the plant’s employees.
+The Burgos Plant (Spain) actively contributes to the local community through several projects.
+These activities include opening the doors to students with the “Schoolyards- Learning Spaces” project and organizing the yearly event “Christmas at the Plant” to promote sustainability with a contest for young students.
+In 2021, the Burgos Plant won a Sustainability Week Award for the innovative idea of a sustainable mobility app pilot, which was developed to help reduce the carbon footprint of the plant’s employees.

 The Bilbao and the Usansolo Plants (Spain) organized “Green Power Car Race” and “Bridgestone Popular Solidarity Cycling” events with more than 1,800 participants.

-The Poznan Plant (Poland) continues the educational events in the framework of “Play Green” and three events with students dedicated to educate young generations about environmental protection and planting of 1,500 trees in the city forests.
+The Poznan Plant (Poland) continues to hold educational events under the framework of “Play Green” including three student-focused events dedicated to educating younger generations about environmental protection and the planting of 1,500 trees in the city forests.

-The Tatabanya Plant (Hungary) conducted biodiversity activities including bird feeder maker competition, frog rescue program and support to the National Park’s activities.
+The Tatabanya Plant (Hungary) conducted biodiversity activities including a bird feeder making competition, a frog rescue program, and activities to support the country’s national parks.

-The Izmit and the Aksaray Plants (Turkey) continue their partnership with WWF started in 2013 in the framework of the project “Let the Cranes Fly Forever”.
-They donated 100,000 saplings and contributed to education and sensibilization events, such as the 6th World Cleanup Day.
+The Izmit and the Aksaray Plants (Turkey) started a partnership with the World Wildlife Fund (WWF) in 2013 and continue that relationship today under the framework of the “Let the Cranes Fly Forever” project.
+This project has donated 100,000 saplings and contributed to education and awareness-raising events, such as the 6th World Cleanup Day.

 Relevant information